 But we also don’t engage to the full in activities using a smartphone interrupts.
 And it’s important as these are plenty.
 We don’t only use it to take a break from work or see what’s new on the Internet.
 We do so when meeting friends, crossing the street, commuting, or, horrendously, driving a car.
 Smartphones are also with us in the queue to the doctor and during a family dinner.
 And even in the toilet, or on a date…

 Unfortunately, headhunter may get addicted to those less necessary functions smartphones offer, as well.
 Especially since there are some good professional reasons to use mobile phones, and always stay in touch.
 Apart from headhunting, smartphones are helpful in many other HR areas, like the Executive Search on the IT/Telco market.
 They’re also necessary within Recruitment Process Outsourcing, Talent Market Mapping, Interim Recruitment, or the Employer Branding.
 They don’t have to concern IT Recruitment, but HR people know best it’s crucial to talk to programmers right.

 Why modern mobile phones are so hard to resist?
 Science has the answer.
 When we use smartphones, and especially when we get a notification, our brain triggers a dopamine release.
 And this compound is responsible for the so-called reward system.
 To put it simply, it affects our well-being, motivation, and energy level.

-Increased production of dopamine induces the feeling of excitement, satisfaction or even euphoria.
-It is the same dopamine which our brain feeds us during smoking, drinking alcohol or gambling, so highly addictive activities.
-All these things make us feel good and allow us to forget about the problems and stress of everyday life, which makes us reach for them even more.
+Increased production of dopamine induces the feeling of excitement, satisfaction, or even euphoria.
+It’s the same substance our brain feeds us with during such addictive activities, as smoking, drinking alcohol, or gambling.
+All these things let us feel good and forget about the problems of everyday life.
+And this makes us reach for them even more.